Live Chat

 Other Drug Interactions

 Finally, if you take Eliquis, there are certain drugs that you should definitely alert your doctor to if you use them.
+These include:

 You may not need to completely stop these medications.
 In fact, doing so can be dangerous and cause withdrawal effects, so never stop using a medication without your doctor’s advice.
 Instead, talk to your doctor first.
 They may need to alter your dose or help you properly wean off the medication.